 It’s so easy to fall into bad spending habits, whether you are spending money without thinking or spending it more frequently than you should be, it can be difficult to change your ways.
 However, a lack of money management can put you at risk of falling into debt.
 That’s why at Wizzcash we’ve come up with some top tips for breaking bad habits

 One of the easiest ways to curb your spending is to start taking cash out with you.
-Many people find that their debit or credit cards are much quicker and convenient to use, especially while they are out and about.
+Many people find that their debit or credit cards are much quicker and convenient to use, especially while they are out and about, but excessive spending you can’t afford can affect your credit score.
 However, physically parting with your hard-earned cash is much harder than mindlessly swiping your card.
 So, if you take a set amount of cash out with you every day for your essentials you might find yourself coming home with change to spare.

 Generic advice is not a service regulated by the Financial Conduct Authority.